botblock/BotListAPI/README.md

 # Supports BotBlock.org

-This uses less requests just enable ListClient.BotBlock = true;
+This uses less requests and is enabled by default with ListClient.BotBlock = true;

 # Bot lists
 - Discord Bots | https://bots.discord.pw